souffle-lang/souffle-lang.github.io/_posts/2019-08-13-ddisasm-paper.md

 to a symbolic representation exposing control-flow and data-flow dependencies.
 Antonio Flores-Montoya and Eric Schulte have written a technical report summarising the work and have published the work on Arxiv.org.
-The abstract and link are below,
+The title, link, and abstract are below,

 [Datalog Disassembly, Antonio Flores-Montoya, Eric Schulte](https://arxiv.org/abs/1906.03969)